ITIN vs Conventional Loans

 Scenario 1: ITIN Loan for Foreign National

-Borrower Profile: Software engineer from Mexico, age 35, working in California on H-1B visa.
-No SSN, has ITIN with 3 years tax filing history.
+Borrower Profile: Self-employed consultant from Mexico, age 35, working in California, not SSN-eligible; files U.S. taxes with an ITIN, 3 years of filing history.
 Annual income $120,000.

 Scenario 2: Conventional Loan for Permanent Resident